cjohansen/cjohansen-no/resources/md/idempotent-cloudformation-updates.md

 input_hash=`echo $parameters$tags | shasum --text | awk '{ print $1 }'`
 ```

-Now we can build our token and call on Cloudformation to update our stack:
+Now we can build the token and call on Cloudformation to update the stack:

 ```sh
 aws cloudformation update-stack \